- Home

 Talking to the treatment team

-As a carer, you’re part of the health care team.
-One of your key roles is to help the person you care for communicate with their health care team and make decisions about their care.
+As a carer, one of your key roles is to help the person you care for talk with their health care team and make decisions about their care.
 The person needs to give written consent to allow you to do this, and this consent should be included in their medical record.
-At times, you may also need to speak on behalf of the patient.
-It is your right to take on this advocacy role if that is what the person you care for would like.

 Making decisions

 The person you care for may give you the power to make decisions on their behalf if they lose the capacity to make their own decisions.
 This can include decisions about finances and medical care.
+For more on this, see Advance care planning.

+The law recognises the role of same-sex partners in medical decision-making.
 For more on this, see LGBTQI+ people and cancer.

 Podcast: Cancer Affects the Carer Too